SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-08-beautiful-vaccines.md

 Obviously, there's a _lot_ of stuff in there, going over the results in excruciating detail.
 I've only excruciated a tiny bit of it, but I want to call attention to this _beautiful_ plot (p.
 58 of the Pfizer/BioNTech submission, p.
 30 of the FDA reanalysis).
 - The horizontal axis is time.
-The first injection occured on day 1, and the second on day 21.
+The first injection occurred on day 1, and the second on day 21.
 - The vertical axis is the frequency of COVID-19 cases seen, as a fraction of the number of subjects in each treatment arm.